IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

    c.
 In the confirmation dialog, check the <B>Turn Off Maintenance Mode for Big SQL Console</B>
    d.
 Click <B>CONFIRM START</B>

+Services that should be stopped and put in maintenance mode for BigSQL Course:
+* Accumulo
+* SmartSense
+* Spark2
+* Druid

 -------------------------------------------------------------------------